Imagine this situation.

 It’s easy if your website is supposed to entertain.
 You can share pictures, videos, podcasts or humorous art but you should remember to update it often.

 If you’re creating an informational website, it means that its users will look for learning something new or understanding some topics better.
-Such websites should contain a knowledge base, tips and trick, “how to” guides or product pictures.
+Such websites should contain a knowledge base, tips and tricks, “how to” guides or product pictures.
+Adding live chat to such website is a plus; it will help your customers to find help easily (you can test LiveChat and find on your own).

 Design tip #2: Visuals